Jesus-Olaiz/jesus-olaiz/README.md

 ### Hi there 👋

-I am Jesus Olaiz, a dedicated web development student passionate about creating captivating and visually striking online experiences.
+I am Jesus Olaiz, a dedicated web developer that is passionate about creating captivating and visually striking online experiences.
 With a strong foundation in Javascript and a keen eye for design, I strive to blend my technical expertise with creative flair to craft engaging and user-friendly websites.

-### ✔️ I'm currently learning
+### ✔️ I have learned
 - JavaScript
 - ReactJS
 - Node
 - Python
+- SQL

 ### 👩‍💻 I'm working on
 - Building projects and my portfolio website.

 ### 💡 Goals for 2024
 - Complete a #100DaysOfCode challenge
-- Build 30+ projects
+- Build 50+ projects
-- Complete coding bootcamp by February 2024

 ### 🌴 Fun fact
 - I LOVE to build tables